hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 All these details MUST be required to be placed in the file `src/test/resources/contract-test-options.xml`, and your SCM tools configured to never commit this file to subversion, git or equivalent.
 Furthermore, the build MUST be configured to never bundle this file in any `-test` artifacts generated.
 The Hadoop build does this, excluding `src/test/**/*.xml` from the JAR files.
+In addition, `src/test/resources/auth-keys.xml` will need to be created.
+It can be a copy of `contract-test-options.xml`.
 The `AbstractFSContract` class automatically loads this resource file if present; specific keys for specific test cases can be added.

 As an example, here are what S3N test keys look like: